sc-voice/sc-voice_net/content/study/searchwiki.md

 ---
-title: Search the Wiki
+title: Search the wiki
-description: How to find a Wiki text
+description: How to find a wiki text
 img: wiki.png
 img-alt: picture of node network
 link: https://pixabay.com/de/illustrations/system-netz-nachrichten-netzwerk-927154/
 order: 1.5
 ---

-When you are in the main Wiki ToC you can select a channel (section) with the topic you are interested in, for example "Sutta sutdy with SC-Voice".
+When you are in the main wiki ToC you can select a channel (section) with the topic you are interested in, for example "Sutta sutdy with SC-Voice".
 Click to open the channel ToC.
 Select a card from there.

 When hovering your mouse over a card, links are highlighted.